jalkal/streams-exercises/README.md

 - Create Stream using `IntStream.rangeClosed()`
 - Create Stream using `Stream.ofNullable()`

-### 2 - Intermediate, open IntermediateTest and make the tests pass
+### 2 - Intermediate operations, open IntermediateTest and make the tests pass
 - Convert Stream items with `map()`
 - Convert Stream items with `flatMap()`
 - Filter Stream items with `filter()`